Epitrochlear bursitis; Lateral epicondylitis; Epicondylitis - lateral; Tendonitis - elbow

 Your provider may also inject cortisone and a numbing medicine around the area where the tendon attaches to the bone.
 This may help decrease the swelling and pain.

-If the pain continues after 6 months of rest and treatment, surgery may be recommended.
+If the pain continues after rest and treatment, surgery may be recommended.
 Talk with your orthopedic surgeon about the risks and whether surgery might help.

 Call for an appointment with your provider if: